MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-event-hubs-performance.md

 ## Using LoadBalancingStrategy.BALANCED or LoadBalancingStrategy.GREEDY

 When using `LoadBalancingStrategy.BALANCED`, the `EventProcessorClient` claims one partition for every load balancing cycle.
-If there are 32 partitions in an Event Hub, it will take 32 load-balancing iterations to claim all the partitions.
+If there are 32 partitions in an Event Hub, it takes 32 load-balancing iterations to claim all the partitions.
 If users know a set number of `EventProcessorClient` instances are running, they can use `LoadBalancingStrategy.GREEDY` to claim their share of the partitions in one load-balancing cycle.

-[LoadBalancingStrategy javadocs][LoadBalancingStrategy] contains additional information about each strategy.
+[LoadBalancingStrategy javadocs](https://github.com/Azure/azure-sdk-for-java/blob/main/sdk/eventhubs/azure-messaging-eventhubs/src/main/java/com/azure/messaging/eventhubs/LoadBalancingStrategy.java) contains additional information about each strategy.

 ## Configuring prefetchCount